-cigar An alignment format string.
-In the python API, the cigar alignment is presented as a list of tuples (operation, length).
-For example, the tuple [(0,3), (1,5), (0,2)] refers to an alignment with 3 matches, 5 insertions and another 2 matches.
+cigar Stands for Compact Idiosyncratic Gapped Alignment Report and represents a compressed (run-length encoded) pairwise alignment format.
+It was first defined by the Exonerate Aligner, but was alter adapted and adopted as part of the SAM standard and many other aligners.
+In the Python API, the cigar alignment is presented as a list of tuples (operation, length).
+For example, the tuple [ (0,3), (1,5), (0,2) ] refers to an alignment with 3 matches, 5 insertions and another 2 matches.